 - Prep a baking sheet with a baking mat or parchment paper.
 Or use a baking dish.
 Roll into balls and place on the baking tray.
 Cover with plastic wrap sprayed with PAM to prevent sticking and allow to rise again for 40-45 minutes until almost double size.

 - Bake until golden brown—about 15 minutes.
-If you are unsure or change the rolls' size, then an internal temperature of 195° to 200° is done.
+If you are unsure or change the size of the roll, then an internal temperature of 195° to 200° is done.

 Recipe Notes